When should I share my spiritual perspective with others?

 A question that comes up for many people on their spiritual path is how much of their experience and knowledge is it appropriate to share with others.
 On the one hand, you may be looking for support from others because your new beliefs are not reinforced by the mass consciousness.
-You may be seeking the assistance of others to be able to be strong enough to hold on to your contrarian beliefs.
-On the other hand, you might feel that you have received some benefit from the ideas you are holding and wish to share them with others because you love them and wish for them to avoid suffering.
+You may be seeking the assistance of cohorts to be able to be strong enough to hold on to your contrarian beliefs.
+On the other hand, you might feel that you have received some benefit from the ideas you are holding and wish to share them with friends because you love them and wish for them to avoid suffering.

 As you are realizing the truth about your divine nature, about the world being an illusion, about there being no such thing as wrong and right, about death not being real, and about your fear of God – as you are realizing that you wish to listen to Spirit instead of the ego, you will experience quite a struggle.
 The mass consciousness not only does not agree with you, but thinks you are both crazy and dangerous to think such things.
 If you share these ideas randomly with people you are likely to attract strong negative responses.
 We want to look at this, not because there is a right or wrong way to act, but because we wish to support you in being efficient in letting go of fear and in living in love and peace, experiencing the least amount of pain possible.
 When people attack you for your beliefs, you feel pain, perhaps anger and/or fear.
 Our suggestion is this: There is a saying, “discretion is the better part of valor”.
 In other words, when in doubt don’t say anything.
 It may be better to hold it within and to work it out yourself than to share it with others, unless you have strong guidance to speak.